slatedocs/slate/source/includes/reference/_users.md

 **`POST https://api.sandbox.transferwise.tech/oauth/token`**

-Use Basic Authentication with your api-client-id/api-client-secret as username/pwd.
+Use Basic Authentication with your api-client-id/api-client-secret as username/pwd and also use the header `Content-Type: application/x-www-form-urlencoded`.

 Field                 | Description                                   | Format